evennia/evennia/docs/README.md

 ## Code blocks

-A special case is code examples - we want them to get code-highlighting for readability.
+Code examples are a special case - we want them to get code-highlighting for readability.
 This is done by using the triple-backticks and specify which language we use:

 ````